The directed landscape seen from its trees: Constructing trees from the restricted landscape distance

 \begin{proof} Consider all rational starting points for $\theta$-directed $\mathcal{L}$-geodesics.
 These will not be $2$-stars, and will be points of uniqueness for $\theta$-directed $\mathcal{L}$-geodesics.
-The tree $\mathrm{GT}_{\theta}$ is determined from these geodesics by approximation (see \cite[Lemma 21]{Bhatia23}).
-Lemma \ref{lem:uniquemodgeodesic} implies these geodesics may be reconstructed using the $\mathcal L^{\theta_1,\theta_2}$ distance. \end{proof}
+The tree $\mathrm{GT}_{\theta}$ is determined from these geodesics by approximation (see \eqref{eqn:geotreedef} and the surrounding discussion).
+Lemma \ref{lem:uniquemodgeodesic} implies these geodesics may be constructed using the $\mathcal L^{\theta_1,\theta_2}$ distance. \end{proof}